mtakahashi123/MrImputationII/README.md

 To use this package, click “Code” and “Download ZIP”.
 After downloading the package, set the working directory in R, and read R-Package MrImputationII.

-Takahashi, M. (2026) “Multiple imputation by the flexible ratio estimator that automatically specifies the degree of heteroskedasticity.”
+Takahashi, M. (2026) “Adaptive Multiple Imputation for Heteroskedastic Economic Data: A Data-Driven Flexible Ratio Estimator Approach.”

 Takahashi, M. (2025) “The treatment of missing values in official statistics.”
 The Journal of Economics 65, no. 5/6: 125-136.